HasangerGames/suroi-wiki/app/(wiki)/equipment/armor/articles/basic_vest.md

 The Basic Vest is easily obtained from common loot sources such as normal, AEGIS, or flint [crates](/obstacles/crates).

-# Trivia

-- The Basic Vest was designed by Slapdap.

 # History

  - [v0.13.0](https://github.com/HasangerGames/suroi/releases/tag/v0.13.0)